hassan-obeid/tr_b_causal_2020/notebooks/working/_02_tb-Demo-visual-marginal-independence-tests.md

 ```

 ## Conclusions
-- From the last two plots, we can see that under the null hypothesis of $X_1$ independent of $X_2$ given $Z$, we get p-values that close to uniformly distributed.<br>
+- From the last two plots, we can see that under the null hypothesis of $X_1$ independent of $X_2$, we get p-values that close to uniformly distributed.<br>
 This means the permutation p-values in `visual_permutation_test` are unlikely to be overly-optimistic.<br>
 In other words, we can feel safe(r) about relying on this test to distinguish conditional dependence from independence.
-- From the first two plots of this notebook, we can see from applying the `visual_permutation_test` that:
+- From the first two plots of this notebook, we can see from applying the `visual_permutation_test` that the number of licensed drivers per household and number of automobiles per household are not marginally independent.
-  - travel time and travel cost are not conditionally independent given travel distance.
-  - travel cost and `cross_bay` are not conditionally independent given travel distance (as one might expect since one's travel cost is a function of whether or not one pays tolls to cross the Bay Bridge).